Observation of time-reversal symmetric Hall effect in graphene-WSe2 heterostructures at room temperature: I. Model Hamiltonian of Graphene WSe2 heterostructure

 where $\xi=\pm 1$ for $K$ and $K'$ valley respectively.
 As in the monolayer \ch{WSe2}, two degenerate but inequivalent valleys ($K$ and $K'$) are separated by a large momentum; we can split the total Hamiltonian into two valley-specific parts.
 Here, we have considered $v_F^{ws}\equiv$1.83 eV.\AA~as the Fermi velocity of \ch{WSe2}. $\Delta_0$ represents the mass term that breaks the inversion symmetry.
 Here, $\lambda_c$ and $\lambda_v$ correspond to the SOC strengths of conduction and valence bands.
 In general, the valence band ($\lambda_v\sim112.5$ meV) of \ch{WSe2} possesses larger SOC strength than the conduction band ($\lambda_c\sim7.5$meV), promoting relatively larger splitting in the valence band~\cite{Tahir2016M, Tahir2018E}.
 For simplicity of the calculation, we choose the SOC strengths of both the conduction and valence bands to be equal, $\lambda_c=\lambda_v=$7.5 meV.

-We set $\Delta_0=$250 meV which induces a large gap between the conduction and valence bands of \ch{WSe2}.
+We set $\Delta_0=$250 meV, which induces a large gap between the conduction and valence bands of \ch{WSe2}.
 To model the low energy physics of graphene, we choose valley-specific Hamiltonian of the following form,

 Here, $v_F^g$=3.46 eV.\AA ~is the Fermi velocity of graphene.
-Equation~\eqref{eq_3} represents a gapless Dirac dispersion for the graphene sector.
-The coupling between the two layers is captured by
+Eqn.~\ref {eq_3} represents a gapless Dirac dispersion for the graphene sector.
+The coupling between the two layers is captured by the generalized hopping